soneyahossain/hcc-gap-recommender/README.md

 Compute SCC for enriched joda-time chronology package total checked statements in class: 2068
 ```
 Meaning that additional assertions increased the total number of checked statement by 522.
+The detailed results should be stored in `$HCC_EXPERIMENTS/hcc_results/joda-time`, where `rq4_original_data` directory stored results for original test suite and
+`rq4_enriched_data` stores results for the enriched test suite.
+One can run mutation testing again to see the difference in fault-detection effectiveness, however, we skipped that part as mutation testing takes more than 10 minutes to run per test suite.

 # Other